Petewg/howto/README.md

-# How TO Start Programming in Harbour
+# How TO start programming in Harbour

 The project has an educational nature - expansion of knowledge considering the building of applications with the usege of programing language Harbour.